iabdirizak03-ops/iabdirizak03-ops/README.md

 Trust is difficult to build and easy to lose, so product decisions should protect it.

-## My GitHub

-This GitHub represents the actual process of building.

-Some repositories become products.
-Some are experiments.
-Some ideas change direction.
-Some do not survive.
-Some systems work well, and others need to be rebuilt.

-I am comfortable with that.

-Building is not about pretending every idea was perfect.
-It is about learning fast enough to make the next version better.

 ## Current Focus

 Building Zetemora carefully, growing Tradeloggy responsibly, improving Zekazi, learning more about AI and software engineering, and creating technology from Africa that can compete globally.